Gonzalo Lira: Arrest and prosecution

 On April 15, 2022, friends and family of Lira said that they had lost touch with him, after which Chile's Ministry of Foreign Affairs began searching for his whereabouts.
 American spokesperson for Ukraine's Territorial Defence Forces Sarah Ashton-Cirillo reported Lira's apparent capture by Ukrainian forces on April 18.
-Lira became the subject of conspiracy theories surrounding his alleged murder, however he resurfaced alive on April 22, 2022, stating that he had been detained by the SBU for the period he was missing.
+Lira became the subject of conspiracy theories surrounding his alleged murder; however he resurfaced alive on April 22, 2022, stating that he had been detained by the SBU for the period he was missing.

 On May 1, 2023, Lira was arrested for violating Article 436-2 of Ukraine's criminal code, which prohibits justification of Russia's ongoing invasion of the country.
-The Ukrainian Centre for Strategic Communication and Information Security said Lira had also shared pro-Russian disinformation such as claiming the Bucha massacre was faked or that the Ukrainian government was a Neo-Nazi regime, and that Lira had shared video of himself insulting Ukrainian soldiers.
+The Ukrainian Centre for Strategic Communication and Information Security said that Lira had shared video footage of himself insulting Ukrainian soldiers and spread pro-Russian disinformation, such as claiming the Bucha massacre was faked or that the Ukrainian government was a Neo-Nazi regime.
 His arrest was reported by the SBU on May 5.
 Lira was subsequently released on bail and placed under house arrest.
 He returned to social media stating he had been tortured while imprisoned, an allegation denied by the SBU.
 Lira attempted to flee the country by crossing the Hungarian border on July 31 to claim political asylum, but was captured and arrested again for violating his bail conditions.

 In December 2023, Elon Musk, CEO of X (formerly Twitter), publicly inquired about Lira on his platform, in response to a post by media personality Tucker Carlson calling Lira a political prisoner.
 The SBU responded that Lira had been detained in accordance with the law.
 Musk's post was also labeled with a Community Note explaining the nature of Lira's charges, after which Musk said that the note had been "gamed by state actors".
 In a Business Insider interview that month, American spokesperson for Ukraine's Territorial Defence Forces Sarah Ashton-Cirillo asserted that Lira had fabricated his torture accusations in an effort to gain sympathy.